suzani_scene (1).jpg

 Synthetic Suzani copies of our work, made in haste by groups of women for the tourist market has made it very difficult to market our beautiful expensive works of art.
 More and more affordable viscose copies and even printed works have flooded the market.

 He grew up during the Soviet time and still lives in Bukhara, and has been passionately involved in the drive to revive Suzani embroidery since Independence during the early 90’s.
 While he was growing up traditional Suzani embroidery was strictly discouraged, in favour of machine made export embroideries.
-Families treasured their inherited Suzanis and women kept embroidering armlets to wear and to practice the age old traditional embroidery skills they had learned from their mothers.
+Families treasured their inherited Suzanis and women kept embroidering armlets to wear and to practice the age-old traditional embroidery skills they had learned from their mothers.

 Since the Independence of Uzbekistan from Russia it has been a profound joy in Central Asia that women are free to embroider their traditional Suzanis and celebrate again the magic of true Central Asian Suzani creation.